Money Goals Every Small Business Needs To Set

-The 5 money goals every business owner needs to set are in relation to financial freedom, savings, debt elimination, profit and income.
+The five money goals every business owner needs to set are in relation to financial freedom, savings, debt elimination, profit and income.
 But what is a money goal?
 It is just simply a goal that you make for your money.
 You still apply your normal goal-setting standards, such as using the SMART system, when setting your money goals.
 The exception may be the goal of financial freedom because it is often a long-term goal and you will want to explore a dream life that is not confined to being specific, or measurable or realistic at this point in time.

-Goal #1: Financial Freedom
+Money Goal 1: Financial Freedom

 Everyone needs to know where they are headed if they have any expectation of getting there!